clavel-digital/audio-to-text/README.md

 - `file`, the name of the audio file.
 - `transcription`, an array of objects with the properties word (the transcribed word), start and end (when the word started in the audio file and when it ended).

+Once the transcription of each file is saved, it will be moved to the `done` directory in the root of this project.

 ### Errors handling